 Compare this to investing: you don’t need to work hard and you don’t need to be smart.
 You can just invest in active and passive mutual funds and do absolutely nothing.
 In the long-term, the stock market is not a zero-sum game.
 The stock market creates wealth that is distributed to all owners – the shareholders.
 This is something you don’t participate in when you are a short-term trader.
 Additionally, you have a second tailwind: the FED keeps printing money and stocks have served as a good inflation hedge over the last 100 years.

 Being an investor you only have to make sure you are diversified and patient.
 This way you can build wealth with a high probability of success.
 Unfortunately, this is not very exciting and takes a lot of time.

 The advantage of investing is that you can let your capital compound.
 For example, if you invest in a diversified mutual fund, you can just put the shares/units in the drawer and more or less forget about it.
 The chances that you have a decent nest egg after 15-30 years are pretty high.
 The time you spend compounding is much more important than the amount you invest and save.

 If you consider trading, please have a look at the chart below:

-The chart shows 10 000 invested annually for 30 years with 9% return: after 30 years you have almost 1.4 million in assets.
+The chart shows 10 000 invested annually for 30 years with a 9% return: after 30 years you have almost 1.4 million in assets.
 Not bad!
-Of course, this is a long time to “wait” and additionally the return is not guaranteed.
+Of course, this is a long time to “wait”, and additionally the return is not guaranteed.
 However, the graph illustrates why most people should invest, not trade: